Saturday, 8 March 2025

 On Sunday I went to Vapnartak, and thought it was pretty poor.
 It was certainly rather empty, both of punters and traders; there never have been that many display games.
 One blogger I have read since compared it to the declining years of Triples.
 I didn't experience those due to 'an incident' after which we never returned.
 I hope the parallel doesn't prove to be accurate.

-I went to York with one of my occasional companions, who was overall more positive than me, but then she'd never been to a wargames show before and was possibly just relieved that it wasn't as bad as her worse fears.
+I went to York with one of my occasional companions, who was overall more positive than me, but then she'd never been to a wargames show before and was possibly just relieved that it wasn't as bad as her worst fears.
 She said that everyone there reminded her of her brother.
 Having observed their sibling relationship for a few years I don't think this was a compliment.

 Saturday, 25 January 2025